pljones/ns_kit7-sfz2/README.md

 # So why on earth would I want this?

-If you don't use Kontakt (full version) or Halion and you like the idea of a bunch of scripts that run on Linux creating a bunch of files you can load into a free sampler, this may be of some interest.
+If you don't use Kontakt (full version) or Halion and you like the idea of a bunch of bash scripts that run on Linux creating a bunch of files you can load into a free sampler, this may be of some interest.

 You can [get the sampler, Sforzando, here](https://www.plogue.com/products/sforzando.html).